joshmoody24/joshmoody.org/src/content/blog/hidden-pitfalls-of-blazor.md

 As an example, there is no way to call `element.scrollIntoView` from Blazor.
 Instead, you have to write the JavaScript you need, write some way to trigger it from Blazor, and then use [JSInterop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/?view=aspnetcore-7.0) to hook them together.
 So now, instead of a JavaScript one-liner, you've introduced several new layers of abstraction into your application.

-What a time to be alive!

 ## So what's the alternative?

 If Blazor isn't all it's cracked up to be, what should you use instead?

-The most obvious replacement would be a traditional JavaScript single page application frameworks like React.
-As shown in the example code above, using React would get rid of the pessimistic re-rendering problem, as well as the JavaScript interop problem.
+The most obvious replacement would be a JavaScript-based framework like React.
+As shown in the example code above, React doesn't have the pessimistic re-rendering problem or the multi-language interop problem.

 However, for the most complexity-averse among you, I propose a simpler solution: MVC + HTMX.